jcleow/greeting-cards-poc/README.md

 * After which, we will use a headless browser to take a screenshot

 ### Rationale
-* Using a framework as intensive as React when there isn't much state mangement to handle, nor are there any re-rendering of any DOM elements seems excessive for such use case.
+* Using a framework as intensive as React when there isn't much state mangement to handle, nor are there any re-rendering of any DOM elements.
+Hence we probably don't need these additional overheads for such use case.
 * We can easily port it into a python backend to generate such images as a background job.

 ### How to Run